IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > Note: IMR currently focus on image references only.
 Reference to other DICOM objects such as segmentation objects, parametric maps or other non-DICOM objects are out of scope of IMR.

-The Sender shall encode an inline image reference as follows:
+The Sender shall specify each inline image reference using the `<IMRRef>` XML element and the corresponding `</IMRRef>` end element.
+This `<IMRRef>` element shall have the attributes as defined in Table 2:3.Y1.4.1.2.2.1-1.

-- Begin with an `<IMRRef>` XML tag.
-Each `<IMRRef>` tag has two attributes:
+Table 2:3.Y1.4.1.2.2.1-1: Attributes for the `<IMRRef>` element

 | Attribute | Optionality | Description |
 |-----------|-------------|-------------|